 After taking this course students will be

 The pre-requisites for this course include data structures and algorithms, discrete mathematics, and probability & statistics.
 Knowledge of basic linear algebra will serve you well too.
-Assignments will require the use of Python, or R. Only these two scripting languages will be permitted for the assignments.
+Assignments will require the use of Python.

 There is no required text for the course.
 Reading materials will be posted online.